Wallapper-3.jpg

 • You recive RAW files into the your app of choice, so no need to fiddle with images download later on

-• Since you thieving to a working computer you can do some selection and some fast adjustments right on a set.
+• Since you tethering to a working computer you can do some selection and some fast adjustments right on a set.

 • Super sharp resolution both for shooting and for live previews.